 If you walk along the highest peaks of the Great Wall, you are highly likely to encounter fog, irrespective of the season or time of year.

-Fog is, however, quite prevalent between the months of January to June, and from November to December.
+Fog is, however, quite prevalent between January to June and from November to December.
 Fog reduces visibility and increases disorientation.

 It further makes it difficult to see the surroundings or find the right path.
-When you hear a fog forecast, just reschedule your walk to another day.
+Just reschedule your walk to another day when you hear a fog forecast.
 However, if the fog comes down while you are on the wall, do not panic.
 Just take the most sensible option.

-In case you are near the highest sections of the wall, and the fog only conceals the summit, it is safe to proceed.
-However, if you are in the lower sections of the wall and a thick fog looms overhead, your safest move is to turn around and go back.
+If you are near the highest sections of the wall, and the fog only conceals the summit, it is safe to proceed.
+However, if you are in the lower areas of the wall and a thick fog looms overhead, your safest move is to turn around and go back.

 Great Wall of China Weather Conditions: Rain

-You are likely to experience plenty of rainfall if you visit the Great Wall in summer, between early June and mid-September.
+You will likely experience plenty of rainfall if you visit the Great Wall in summer, between early June and mid-September.

-Despite the torrential rain, the weather gets extremely hot.
-About 30 to 40 degrees Celsius making it ideal to wear light clothes.
+Despite the torrential rain, the weather gets scorching.
+About 30 to 40 degrees Celsius makes it ideal for wearing light clothes.
 Even on seemingly sunny days, short and heavy rainstorms can come unpredictably.

-It is here that listening to weather forecasts reward generously.
+It is here that listening to weather forecasts rewards generously.
 Imagine being caught up in a thunderstorm while at the top of exposed summits and ridges.
-The rains will make you wet, bog your visit, decrease visibility and make the terrain muddy.
+The rains will make you wet, bog your visit, decrease visibility, and muddy the terrain.